oracle-livelabs/apex/proof-of-concept/5-generate-text-with-ai/work-with-ai.md

 ## Introduction

-In this lab, you will learn how to create a view and configure AI attributes to build a solid foundation for AI-driven applications.
-You will then set up generative AI configurations and add RAG (Retrieval-Augmented Generation) sources to enhance the AI’s knowledge.
-Next, you will explore how to generate text with AI for various Projects.
+In this lab, you will learn to create a view and configure AI attributes to establish a strong foundation for AI-powered applications.
+You will then set up generative AI configurations and integrate RAG (Retrieval-Augmented Generation) sources to expand the AI's knowledge base.
+Finally, you will explore how to use AI to generate text for various projects, adding dynamic capabilities to your application.

 Estimated Time: 15 minutes

 ### Objectives
 - Create a view
 - Configure AI Attributes
--
+- Create AI Configurations and include RAG Sources
 - Improve the Project Dashboard page and link it to the AI Chat Page.

 ## Task 1: Create a View in Database and configure AI Attributes